AlphanAksoyoglu/vaultwarden-rpi/README.md

 ## How to fill the config file

-The config file is divided into sections, not all fields need to be filled and depending on your choices when you run
+The config file is divided into sections, not all fields need to be filled, and depending on your choices when you run

 ```bash
 chmod +x